rshreeshabhat/AutoBot/readme.md

 # AutoBot

 AutoBot is a Discord bot built using Python and the `discord.py` library.
-It offers various commands including ping, coin flip, joke, and AI chat functionalities using the TinyLlama model run locally using Ollama.
+It offers various commands including ping, coin flip, joke, and AI chat functionalities using the Deepseek R1 model run locally using Ollama.

 ## Features